Incredible88/BioMistral-Clinical-7B/Research Proposal.md

 The exponential growth of electronic health records (EHRs) has led to an unprecedented accumulation of clinical data, presenting both an opportunity and a challenge.
 The opportunity lies in the potential insights that can be gleaned from this data to enhance patient care, inform clinical decisions, and support medical research.
 The challenge, however, is the sheer volume and complexity of the data, which traditional manual review methods are ill-equipped to handle efficiently and accurately.

 Large Language Models (LLMs), particularly those specialized for biomedical domains like BioMistral-7B, offer a promising avenue for automating the extraction and summarization of medical narratives.
 BioMistral-7B, an open-source LLM, has demonstrated remarkable capabilities in processing complex clinical texts.
-Yet, the model's understanding of the intricate relationships between medical conditions, symptoms, diagnoses, treatments, and outcomes can be further refined to better serve real-world clinical needs.
+To further refine its understanding and better serve real-world clinical needs, we propose to employ incremental learning techniques.
+This approach involves continuously updating the model's knowledge base with new clinical data, allowing it to adapt and improve over time.
+Specifically, we will leverage a structured format of clinical notes to provide a clear and organized input for the model.
+This method will enable the model to more accurately identify patterns, correlations, and dependencies between different aspects of patient care, leading to improved diagnostic and treatment predictions.
+By focusing on the key elements of each patient's medical history and outcome, and by using prompt engineering to highlight these elements, we aim to enhance the model's ability to generalize and adapt to new, unseen medical data, thereby achieving a deeper comprehension of the clinical domain.

 ### Research Gaps:

 The primary research gaps this project aims to address are:

-1. **Depth of Clinical Understanding**: While BioMistral-7B is adept at handling biomedical texts, there is a need to enhance its understanding of the specific nuances of clinical data, including the subtleties of disease symptoms, diagnostic procedures, and treatment efficacy.
+1. **Depth of Clinical Understanding**: There is a need to enhance the understanding of the specific nuances of clinical data, including the subtleties of disease symptoms, diagnostic procedures, and treatment efficacy.

 2. **Adaptability to Clinical Notes**: Clinical notes are rich in unstructured data that may not align with the structured datasets used for initial model training.
 There is a gap in adapting LLMs to effectively interpret and learn from the diverse and complex nature of real-world clinical narratives.